 Oct.
-9, 2012 – About 13,000 people in 23 states got the fungus-contaminated steroid pain shots in the ongoing outbreak of fungal meningitis.
+8, 2012 -- About 13,000 Americans got the contaminated steroid pain shots linked to a deadly outbreak of fungal meningitis.

 If you suspect you may have received a dose of contaminated medicine, contact the health provider who gave it to you.
 Ask if the medication came from NECC.
 All NECC products carry the NECC logo.

 Clinics that gave the suspect shots are contacting all patients to warn them to look out for symptoms.

 These symptoms may be very mild.
 At first, most patients only feel a little worse than usual.
 For example, patients with back pain may feel slightly worse pain, or slightly more weakness.

 The CDC warns patients who have had a spinal steroid shot since May 21, 2012, to call a doctor immediately if they have any of these symptoms:

 Treatment of fungal meningitis is complicated.
 Antifungal drugs must be given intravenously, usually in the hospital.

 Treatment often lasts for several months, and can have serious side effects.

 SOURCES:Curtis Allen, public information officer, CDC, email interview.CDC web site.FDA web site.Boston Globe web site.David Kibbe, press officer, Massachusetts Department of Health.